emmettburgess/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM is a platform that allows programs and scripts to be accessed and updated within the page or document

 2. What is an event?
+    An event is anything that happens in the DOM, usually done by the user

 3. What is an event listener?
+    An event listener is a function that recognizes an event and passes a response in the code

 4. Why would we convert a NodeList into an Array?
+    NodeList doesn't have array methods

 5. What is a component?
+    A component is a piece of code that can be used in multiple methods and functions

 ### Git Set up